1 John 2 – God’s glory and the sinner

 God’s word is also here very tough.
 We have to examine ourselves and bow our heads.
 We remember the instruction given earlier: children of light must not deny their absolute sinfulness.
 And, facing these words, it would be difficult to deny it.

 We also receive strikingly timely teaching.
 There are many teachers, persuasive, winning, talented.
-It seems surprising that the life of someone who teaches God’s word is not a private matter, not kept from the church members.
-Quite the opposite, we are advised to observe how the teachers live.
+It seems surprising that the life of someone who teaches God’s word is not a private matter.
+Quite the opposite, we we as church members are advised to observe how the teachers live.
 The measuring rod that we are given is not the wideness of their smiles, or how smoothly they bow, but how cherished God’s words seem in the teacher’s own life.
 The question is about their regard for concrete Bible verses.
 If the teachers’ lives do not bear inspection in this respect, they invalidate their sermons with their own lives, and nobody should listen to them.

 Children of light follow the Lord’s example in their lives 2:5b-8